japila-books/spark-sql-internals/docs/spark-sql-properties.md

 !!! important
     It is not guaranteed that all the rules to be excluded will eventually be excluded, as some rules are [non-excludable](catalyst/Optimizer.md#nonExcludableRules).

+## <span id="spark.sql.limit.scaleUpFactor"> spark.sql.limit.scaleUpFactor

+**(internal)** Minimal increase rate in the number of partitions between attempts when executing `take` operator on a structured query.
+Higher values lead to more partitions read.
+Lower values might lead to longer execution times as more jobs will be run.

+Default: `4`

+Use [SQLConf.limitScaleUpFactor](SQLConf.md#limitScaleUpFactor) method to access the current value.